commonprefix/website/blog/4m-usd-safe-drain-analysis.md

 ### Step 3.
 The Safe approved and swapped assets into attacker-controlled destinations

-Once `SquidRouterModule` blindly accepted the payload, it called the victim Safe through `execTransactionFromModule`.
+Once the affected Safe module blindly accepted the payload, it called the victim Safe through `execTransactionFromModule`.
 The Safe then approved and swapped assets through attacker-controlled routing.

-`SquidRouterModule` did not expose a generic transfer action or arbitrary Safe call.
+The affected Safe module did not expose a generic transfer action or arbitrary Safe call.
 Its action menu was limited to swaps, approvals, and native wrap/unwrap operations, and approval spenders were constrained to Squid Router, supported Universal Routers, or Permit2.
 The attacker therefore could not simply approve an attacker wallet or transfer tokens directly out of the Safe.

 The extraction path was the swap itself.
 By routing through attacker-created Uniswap V3 pools paired against worthless attacker-issued tokens, the Safe sent real assets into the pool and received those worthless tokens back.
 The attacker, as the pool LP, could then withdraw the real assets from the pool.